VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 ### Metaform

 A metaform is a placeholder (container) control that renders UI content based on provided metadata.

-A meta-field is a JavaScript object defining metadata for a single logical element inside metaform being rendered.

 Read more about metaform in the [Metaform](https://virtocommerce.com/docs/vc2devguide/working-with-platform-manager/basic-functions/metaform) article.